Kildin Sámi

 Kildin Sámi, also spelt as Kildin Saami is a Sámi language spoken on the Kola Peninsula of northwestern Russia by the Kildin Sámi, who have historically inhabited the peninsula.

 The Sámi languages closest to Kildin are Ter Sámi and Akkala Sámi, in Soviet tradition sometimes considered to be dialects of Kildin Sámi.
 From a strictly geographical point of view, only Kildin and Ter, spoken on the Peninsula, could be regarded as Kola Sámi.
 It is the largest of the Eastern Sámi languages by number of speakers.
-However, unlike its close relatives Skolt Sámi or Inari Sámi Kildin is today only used actively by very few people.
+However, unlike its close relatives Skolt Sámi and Inari Sámi, Kildin Sámi is only used actively by very few people.

 Geographic distribution

 Sámi dialects and settlements in Russia: